Crédit Communautaire d’Afrique

 Debt Financing in 2024

 Sampa is a vehicle parts supplier that specializes in the design, manufacture, and sale of a wide range of automotive components, including power units, engines, electric systems, and chassis.
-The company focuses on delivering high-quality parts to meet the needs of the automotive industry, ensuring reliability and performance in their offerings.
-Sampa's commitment to innovation and quality positions it as a key player in the vehicle parts market.
+The company focuses on delivering high-quality parts that meet the demands of various automotive applications, ensuring reliability and performance for its customers.
+Through its innovative approach to product development, Sampa aims to contribute to the efficiency and effectiveness of the automotive industry by providing essential components that support vehicle functionality.

 Oragroup